 As I said earlier, there is no set standard for high-growth SaaS companies, yet there are few common features that each of them has adopted.
 Those features help them build an impeccable business from all ends.
 So, let’s look at them individually.

 If you are into the SaaS business, then adopting customer success becomes indispensable.
 It can be adopted in various ways: a strategy, a business unit, a value or philosophy, or a department.

 Becoming customer-centric is a crucial element for any successful SaaS organization.
 This can turn out to be a solid competitive advantage because only by building relationships with your customers, you can shield them from getting churned.
 And for a business with a greater dependency on its top-line revenue on recurring business, it is a must to retain customers for the long-term.

 If you will search for the benefits of customer success, then you would find myriads of responses.
 But let me assure you that all those points are “how’s” of customer success.
 When it comes to “what” of customer success, meaning towards what end is customer success useful, there are only three benefits.
 And they are the most important ones.

 Only by retaining your customers can you expect growth in your recurring revenue from their renewal of a subscription.
 Customer success is mostly about strategies you can implement to help them gain value from your product to continue to do business with you.

-Another source of revenue and benefit of customer success is expanding your current customer accounts through upgrades or cross-sell.
+Another source of revenue and benefit of customer success is expanding your current customer accounts through upgrades, cross-sell or multichannel selling.
 This customer success strategy spans to the product management department as well because companies need to continually upgrade their products to add more value to the customers and generate more business.

 This is the point when you have become so successful in gaining the loyalty of your customers that they turn into your brand advocates.
 There is a whole science behind how to turn your customers into advocates through customer success.
 This attracts more prospects to your sales funnel and leads to effective marketing without any spending.